leeturner/daily-rover-api/README.md

 # daily-rover-api
 A Spring Boot Kotlin service to access the NASA mars rover image API by earth date.
+This will return the photos for all rovers on a given earth date

 You can find out more about the NASA Mars rover image API and get your own API key [here](https://api.nasa.gov) and [here](https://github.com/chrisccerami/mars-photo-api)

 ## Usage/Examples

 This rest API allows you to pass in a date and will return the images for all the Mars rovers for the date you passed.
 The date is passed on the url as shown below: